holehouse-lab/soursop/docs/modules/CTProtein.rst

 ctprotein module
 =========================================================

-This is where the cttrajectory shinanigans occurs.
+This is where the ctprotein shinanigans occurs.
 Maybe we reference [BiDB79]_ yeah

 .. automodule:: camparitraj.ctprotein
 .. autoclass:: CTProtein